 • 3.5 – 5 hours – guided tour, interactive centre, explore the rest of the site, lunch and shop

 Access and group sizes

 Wheal Martyn is just 2 miles from St. Austell and 6 miles from the A30 dual carriageway at Innis Downs (perfect for a stop off on the way to West Cornwall).
-There is ample parking for several coaches and there is no upper limit on group size as the site is so spacious, although we recommend splitting larger groups for the guided tour.
+There is ample parking for several coaches.
+There is no upper limit on group size as the site is so spacious; however, we recommend splitting up larger groups for the guided tour.